andymckay/blog/_posts/2022-06-07-south-vancouver-island.md

 Highlight was that I found the Lake Cowichan Trail which goes from Lake Cowichan straight into Duncan on a old train line.
 It's fast easy and delightful 25km+ of trail that I'd recommend to anyone going that way.
 I was able to stop in Duncan and pick up some tubes from a local bike shop and then work my way up the coast.

-### Conclusion
+### Conclusions

-I should carry more than one spare tube.
-Definitely research logging roads more and have a better map than just Google maps, that's for sure.
-I enjoyed camping so much the second night, I wish I'd camped the third night too.
+* I should carry more than one spare tube.
+* Definitely research logging roads more and have a better map than just Google maps.
+* I enjoyed camping so much the second night, I wish I'd camped the third night too.
 I'm bored of hotels and the camping was delightful - at the time my brain was just focused on the first place to crash.

-My five day trip got shortened by a day with an absolutely epic exploration day added in completely by accident.
+My five day trip got shortened by a single day by adding an absolutely epic exploration day by accident, so the trip was pretty good.
 I don't feel bad I didn't get to Nanaimo that way, it was a super exciting and interesting ride.
 I probably wouldnt do it again that way though.

 Just to note that after day 2 I did adjust my seat slightly and that seemed to help, but it did take a couple of days of not riding for things to heal.